sundarigari/LearnK8/certification.md

 Services enable a group of pods (with same label) to be accessible as a group and be load balanced and available to another pod or end user.
 Example: back end pods to be available to front end pods front end pods to be accessible to end users etc. Services enable loose coupling between micro services in our application.

+## Port forwarding - Use Port Forwarding to Access Applications in a Cluster
+     kubectl port-forward deployment/my-dep  80:80

 There are three types of services.

 Create a service yaml template using --dry-run and expose your deployment using: